poseidon-framework/poseidon-framework.github.io/qjanno.md

 ## Guide for qjanno v1.0.0.0

-qjanno is a fork of the [qhs](https://github.com/itchyny/qhs) software tool, which is, in turn, inspired by the CLI tool [q](https://github.com/harelba/q).
+qjanno started as a fork of the [qhs](https://github.com/itchyny/qhs) software tool, which was, in turn, inspired by the CLI tool [q](https://github.com/harelba/q).
 All of them enable SQL queries on delimiter-separated text files (e.g. .csv or .tsv).
 For qjanno we copied the source code of qhs v0.3.3 (MIT-License) and adjusted it to provide a smooth experience with a special kind of .tsv file: The Poseidon [.janno](janno_details.md) file.

 Unlike `trident` or `xerxes` qjanno does not have a complete understanding of the .janno-file structure, and (mostly) treats it like a normal .tsv file.
 It does not validate the files upon reading and takes them at face value.
-Still .janno files are given special consideration: With the `d(...)` pseudo-function they can be searched recursively and loaded together into one table.
+Still .janno files are given special consideration: With a set of pseudo-functions in the `FROM` field of the SQL query they can be searched recursively and loaded together into one table.

 qjanno still supports most features of qhs, so it can still read .csv and .tsv files independently or in conjunction with .janno files (e.g. for `JOIN` operations).